Black body

 Real materials emit energy at a fraction—called the emissivity—of black-body energy levels.
 By definition, a black body in thermal equilibrium has an emissivity ε = 1.
 A source with a lower emissivity, independent of frequency, is often referred to as a gray body.

 Constructing black bodies with an emissivity as close to 1 as possible remains a topic of current interest.

 In astronomy, the radiation from stars and planets is sometimes characterized in terms of an effective temperature, the temperature of a black body that would emit the same total flux of electromagnetic energy.

 Definition

-Isaac Newton introduced the notion of a black body in his 1704 book Opticks, with query 6 of the book stating:
+Isaac Newton is the first to speak of a black body, in his 1704 book Opticks, with query 6 of the book stating:

 Do not black Bodies conceive heat more easily from Light than those of other Colours do, by reason that the Light falling on them is not reflected outwards, but enters into the Bodies, and is often reflected and refracted within them, until it be stifled and lost?

-The idea of a black body originally was introduced by Gustav Kirchhoff in 1860 as follows:
+The idealized black body was described by Gustav Kirchhoff in 1860 as follows: